adityabhusari/BuyHatkeV1/README.md

 ByHatkeV1 is a SwiftUI-based Todo app that allows users to add, view, edit, and delete tasks (Todos).
 The app supports dark mode and integrates with SwiftData for storing todo items.
 It consists of a main screen to display tasks and an edit screen to update the task details.

+## How to Run

+- Open `.xcproj` file in XCode 16.0+
+- Connect an iPhone with iOS 18.0+
+- Ensure Developer account is signed in and profile is added to the device
+- Click Run Button in the top left corner
+- If prompted, go to device setting and click "trust developer" in Settings -> General -> Profile Management

 ## Features

 - **Main Screen**: Displays a list of todos with titles, descriptions, and completion status.